An Exploration of Default Images in Text-to-Image Generation: Introduction

-In this paper, we present the first preliminary exploration into default images in Midjourney, a popular image generation system.
-We describe our approach to systematically create a set of input prompts likely triggering default images, and describe our experiments in generating images from these prompts.
-We then apply affinity diagramming to identify similarities between the generated images, resulting in a set of ten default images.
-We describe these images and make nine postulates about their characteristics.
-We further conducted a user study investigating whether default images affect user satisfaction, and how they align with human perception and expectations.
-Note that due to the vastness of Midjourney's latent space, this initial investigation is not exhaustive.
-We highlight the challenges of identifying unique but realistic input prompts that reliably trigger default images in Midjourney, and the importance of studying default images.
+In this paper, we present the first exploration of default images in Midjourney,\footnote{\href{https://www.midjourney.com/}{www.midjourney.com}} a popular image generation system.
+We describe our systematic approach to manually create input prompts likely triggering default images and our initial experiments in generating images from these prompts.
+We then apply affinity diagramming to find similarities between the generated images and identify ten default images.
+We further conduct an online user study investigating how default images impact user satisfaction, and how they align with human perception and expectations.
+Scaling up our analysis, we then present insights from a large-scale computational analysis of images on Midjourney.